Law-Offices-of-SRIS-PC-Logo

 When establishing alimony, the duration of the marriage is a crucial consideration.
 Long-term marriages may justify longer and higher alimony payments than short-term marriages.

 Both spouses’ income and earning capacity are essential in support decisions.
-The court examines financial resources and future income potential to arrive at a fair alimony arrangement.
+The court examines financial resources and future income potential to arrive at a fair New York divorce law alimony arrangement.

 Both parties’ health status and age are considered when assessing their ability to support themselves after divorce.
 Health concerns and age restrictions may affect the duration of support.

-Calculation of maintenance in New York/New York Divorce Law Alimony:
+Calculation of Maintenance in New York Divorce Law Alimony:

 New York courts have discretion in determining alimony, considering various factors to reach a fair and just judgment.
 To effectively represent your interests, it is essential to understand the court’s approach.

 While some states use alimony formulas, New York courts do not rely on any particular mathematical equation.
-Instead, we will evaluate the particular circumstances of each case to make a fair child support determination.
+Instead, they evaluate the specific circumstances of each case to make a fair child support determination.

 Child support payments are subject to change if circumstances change significantly.
 This may include changes in the recipient’s spouse’s income, health, or remarriage.